-Many Americans couldn’t wait to say goodbye to 2020.
-This last year may have maxed out your coping skills and ability to be optimistic, but you can still start the new year right with a fresh set of mental wellness habits to keep you focused and positive.
+Many Americans couldn’t wait to say goodbye to last year.
+Even if this year maxed out your coping skills and ability to be optimistic, you can still start the new year right with a fresh set of mental wellness habits to keep you focused and positive.

 Why is mental wellness so important?
 For starters, paying attention to your mental health and maintaining a positive outlook can lead to more fulfilling relationships.
 After all, when you feel good about yourself, you’re probably a lot nicer to others.
 That’s good for everybody’s emotional well-being!